drop2jyoti/Estimation-of-Obesity-Levels/README.md

 #### 6. **Findings and Conclusion**
       - Summarization of key findings from the **EDA** and **ML analysis**.
       - Determine the influence of various features in predicting obesity levels.
-      - Reccomendations for future research.
+      - Recommendations for future research.

 ### Key Observations